-If you want a guide to seeing Sydney Australia, this post is not going to be very fulfilling.
-But if you would like to enjoy some random observations and tips I have from roaming the streets of Sydney for almost a week, then please, feel free to continue reading.
+If you want a comprehensive guide to seeing Sydney Australia, this post is not going to be very fulfilling.
+But if you would like to enjoy some random observations from Sydney and tips I have from roaming the streets of Sydney for almost a week, then please, feel free to continue reading.
 (I’m pretty sure it will be mildly amusing, regardless of educational content).

 Upon arrival in Sydney, I roamed the streets randomly and discovered the following:

 Sydney people (Sydnites?
 Sydneyers?
 Sydcentrics?) love to run.
 Even if they’re not decked out in the latest fashionable running gear, you don’t go far before seeing somebody running.
 As yet I haven’t seen anybody chasing these people, so I must infer that they’re either in one heck of a hurry, or they’re just very fitness conscious.